Frequently Asked Questions

 Where can I find the recipes?

-You can find a taste of the recipes on offer on the Our Cooks and Recipes page.
-You will receive the full recipe booklet in your Host Kit and a link to the online recipes in your registration confirmation email.
+You can find a taste of the recipes on offer on the our Cooks and Recipes page.
+You will receive the full recipe booklet in your Host Kit and you will get full access to the recipes in your dashboard once you register as a Host.

 Are the recipes vegetarian, vegan or gluten free?